Apple's Timeline 1976-2024 from the Apple I in 1976 to the iPad in 2010

 In 1999, Apple's operating system OS X server edition was launched, based on NeXTSTEP.
 The desktop version followed in 2001.

-As Motorola steadily downsized, selling off its microprocessor division in 2005, the iMac switched to Intel in 2006, then since 2020, Apple Silicon M1 M2
+After Motorola sold off its microprocessor division in 2005, the iMac switched to Intel from 2006 to 2020, then in 2021 Apple Silicon M1, M3 and M4

 2001